EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 Basic relationships in the family are [Siphonochiloideae [Tamijioideae [Alpinioideae + Zingiberoideae]]]; all clades have strong support (Kress et al. 2002: two genes; Harris et al. 2006).

-For a phylogeny of part of Alpinioideae, see Pedersen (2004) and especially Kress et al. (2005); Alpinia is strongly para/polyphyletic, Amomum in polyphyletic.
+Z.-D. Chen et al. (2016) examine relationships in Chinese Zingiberaceae - there is some phylogenetic structure in Alpinioideae, little in Zingiberoideae.
+For a phylogeny of part of Alpinioideae, see Pedersen (2004) and especially Kress et al. (2005); Alpinia, Etlingera, and Amomum are all more or less strongly para/polyphyletic.
 Särkinen et al. (2007) provide a phylogeny of the African-American Renealmia and Auvray et al. (2010) of the African Aframomum.
-Pommereschea has a parenchymatous endotesta (Liao & Wu 2000) and also a long style - it is somewhat odd in Alpinieae.

 Ngamriabsakul et al. (2004) discuss relationships within Zingiberoideae-Zingibereae; for a phylogeny of Globbeae, see Williams (2003), while Záveská et al. (2012) clarify the limits of Curcuma.